lirancr/prisma-rays/README.md

 #### Databases support

-At the moment `prisma lens` only supports `postgresql`, this is due to some raw db queries used internally to perform the different functions.
+At the moment `prisma lens` only supports `postgresql` & `mysql`,  (2 out of 3 relational databases prisma migration supports).
+This is due to some raw db queries used internally to perform the different functions.

 If you're interested in helping with this issue feel free to submit a pull request, adding your [engine file](./src/engines)`